opentomb/OpenTomb/README.md

 10. Credits
 ----------

 NB: Please note that the authors and contributors list is constantly extending!
-There ar more and more developers getting involved in the development of OpenTomb so someone may be missing from this list!
+There are more and more developers getting involved in the development of OpenTomb so some recent ones may be missing from this list!

 * TeslaRus: main developer.
 * Cochrane: renderer rewrites and optimizing, Mac OS X support.